Today we’re going to talk about Hard Rock and the HR Lapel Pins.

 With regard to Hard Rock, we go back to 1971, when two cool young American rock and roll stars, Isaac Tigrett and Peter Morton, opened the first Hard Rock Café in London, England.
 The unique diamond record menu continues to this day.
 After nearly 50 years of development, he has more than 200 stores in the world and has entered more than 70 countries.
 It has more than 8 million followers on Facebook!

 The point is that it also owns Elvis Presley’s 24-carat Golden Leaf Piano, The Beatles’ Fantastic Tour Bus, Hendrix’s guitar -Flying V, and John Lennon’s handwritten notes, etc. More than 80,000 music collections!
 And those collections will Global Rotary Exhibition, held 31,000 live music performances every year, to the global store pilgrimage to play more than 92 million people.

-Next, let’s talk about some of the distinctive HR Lapel Pins I collected in Japan this year.
+Next, let’s talk about some distinctive HR Lapel Pins I collected in Japan this year.

 In Japan, six HR stores, all decades old, are still flourishing.
 Last year, Tokyo’s Narita International Airport opened its seventh HR in Japan.

-By the way, I’ve put my guitar down for a long time, but the pins is still holding it.
+By the way, I’ve put my guitar down for a long time, but the pins are still holding it.

 Let’s call it a day.
 See you next time.